 Fast and easy transitions

 Thin materials are cold

 Top Pick for Hard Charging Downhill Performance

 Lange XT Freetour 130

 The Lange XT FreeTour 130 was our Top Pick for best downhill-optimized AT boot.
-For someone who spends most of their time riding chairs or other mechanized access it is a more comfortable boot for short tours, boot packs and sidecountry touring.
+For someone who spends most of their time riding chairs or other mechanized access, it is a more comfortable boot for short tours, boot packs and sidecountry touring.
 It is one of the only boots available that will work with tech style touring bindings AND with resort alpine bindings (the resort bindings must be WTR compatible).
-Even certain human powered users should consider the Lange.
-Our lead test editor and full-time backcountry ski guide is considering them for day-to-day guiding, where comfort, downhill performance, and warmth have great value.
+Even human-powered users should consider the Lange.
+Our lead test editor and full-time backcountry ski guide contemplated them for day-to-day guiding, where comfort, downhill performance, and warmth have great value.
 We chose the Lange over the similarly constructed Tecnica Zero G Guide because the Lange skis downhill a little better and has a more forgiving fit.
-The Lange seems to fit many feet straight out of the box, while the Tecnica seems to require work for more users.
+The Lange fits many feet straight out of the box, while the Tecnica requires work for more users.